Best Dog Water Bottles of 2026

 Size of your dog

-Dogs require about 1 ounce of water per pound of body weight per day depending on activity.
-This should be a good starting point to get an idea about how much your dog might drink during an activity.
-A smaller 20 pound dog who may only drink 20 ounces of water a day will likely not need a 40 ounce capacity water bottle for a day hike.
-Our larger 95 pound dog might drink a 40 ounce bottle during a day hike, especially on a hotter day.
+Dogs require about 1 ounce of water per pound of body weight per day, depending on activity.
+This should be a good starting point for getting an idea of how much your dog might drink during an activity.
+A smaller 20-pound dog who may only drink 20 ounces of water a day will likely not need a 40-ounce capacity water bottle for a day hike.
+Our larger 95-pound dog might drink a 40-ounce bottle during a day hike, especially on a hotter day.

 Availability of water

 If you are walking in a city or on a trail with lots of natural water, you may be able to carry less water.
-This will be location dependent– for example, we have a nice city park with lots of water fountains where we can bring a small bottle and fill frequently.
+This will be location-dependent– for example, we have a nice city park with lots of water fountains where we can bring a small bottle and fill it frequently.

 Tips for keeping your dog hydrated on the go